 Continue your learning with our graduate or postgraduate programmes in Design or Art, or increase your career options with a graduate teacher training programme.

 Prior to enrolment, you are advised of the programme specific risks in workshops and CAD rooms.
 This information is provided by way of discussion at interview and written notification with acceptance and you will be required to undertake training before independent use of many types of equipment in workshops and studios.
 Risks include wood, metal, plastics, textiles, painting plant and equipment.
 You will be required to attend Otago Polytechnic training sessions in first aid and computer health and safety and will have significant exposure to working conditions in relevant design software.

 Studying at the School of Design

-workSpace is a dedicated resource to deliver practical research that solves real world problems.
+EPICentre is a dedicated resource to deliver practical research that solves real world problems.
 Our staff and student researchers cover diverse disciplines including art, design, information technology and engineering.
-This represents a new focus for workSpace, with the emphasis on education.

 The School of Design also enjoys strong and frequent links to the local, national and international design community.
 You will benefit from ongoing networks and opportunities through these associations which will allow you to form contacts within the industry, while at the same time earning credits towards your degree.
 No matter what your discipline, we offer you the chance to work with 'real' clients, creating design-based solutions and services.